 While Chinese manufacturers lead the charge in pushing the boundaries of wind turbine technology, their Western counterparts tread cautiously.
 European giant Vestas and GE Electric have shown reluctance to venture beyond the 16 MW threshold, citing various factors such as market dynamics and operational priorities.

-Despite differing strategies, the emergence of China as a dominant force in wind turbine installation is undeniable.
+Despite differing strategies, the emergence of China as a dominant force in offshore wind turbine installation is undeniable.
 With the ability to install massive turbines within a mere 24-hour timeframe, China solidifies its position as a frontrunner in renewable energy innovation, paving the way for future advancements in the sector.